 - Creating opportunities for investigators and students to access a larger Systems Biology Computational Cluster

 - Forming the Bioinformatics Users Group (BUG) to improve interdisciplinary nature of bioinformatics and to increase communication among researchers in Wyoming, Alaska, Colorado, Montana and Washington

 - Supported several core facilities and labs around Montana, including:

 Our project portfolio covers a wide set of sub-specialties of biology, including but not limited to molecular biology, cellular biology, infectious diseases, ecology, biochemistry, plant and animal science.
 The Bioinformatics Core has the expertise to process genomics (genome assembly and annotation, metagenomics, comparative genomics, SNP calling, phylogenetics), transcriptomics (microarrays, RNA-seq, metatranscriptomics), proteomics (ChIP-seq) and metabolomics data (mass spectrometry, NMR).
-We also have expertise in programming, high-performance computing, cloud computing, database development, and web development.
+We also have expertise in programming, high-performance computing, cloud computing, and database development.